How we are helping

 Investments for building resilient infrastructure and an environment for economic opportunities

 Objective 2: Improving early education and essential health services

-Early education and essential health services are areas where Australian investment can make the biggest contribution .
-Australia will work with the Vanuatu Government and communities to increase access to and the quality of early education to improve literacy and numeracy.
-Working with the Vanuatu Government, we will aim to improve access to resilient, quality essential health services, with a focus on workforce development and primary care.
-We will prioritise improvements in maternal and reproductive health.
+Early education and essential health services are areas where Australian investment makes the biggest contribution to human development in Vanuatu.
+Australia works with the Vanuatu Government and communities to increase access to, and the quality of, early education to improve literacy and numeracy.
+Working with the Vanuatu Government, we aim to improve access to resilient, quality essential health services, with a focus on workforce development and primary care.
+We are prioritising improvements in maternal and reproductive health.